manonja/react-multi-step-validation-form/README.md

 ### The App
-Web application that shows a web form to collect some data from a user before signing up for a service - see screenshots below
+Web application that shows a web form to collect some data from a user before signing up for a service
 ### Demo
 [Here!](https://www.youtube.com/watch?v=QzSKVSNKPkY&t=8s)